 Always remember you have a choice; you create the life you’re living.

-Saying ‘no’ is something I find incredibly liberating and since learning how to make it a part of my life, I’ve felt so many things fall into place.
+Saying ‘no’ is something I find incredibly liberating.
+Since learning how to make it a part of my life, I’ve felt so many things fall into place.
 If you identify yourself as a ‘people pleaser’ then you are exactly the person who will benefit from this.

-Know that your time is valuable, learn where your priorities are a be assured that saying ‘no’ doesn’t make you a bad person.
+Know that your time is valuable.
+Learn where your priorities are.
+Be assured that saying ‘no’ doesn’t make you a bad person.
 Give it a go!

 Prepare to have increased energy and live a more enjoyable life.

 The characteristics of someone who pays gratitude for their life: less self-centred, more spiritual, deeper relationships, kinder, improved decision making, more optimistic, improved sleep, more energy, less envious and happier memories.
 Sounds great, right?

 Gratitude makes you appreciate the value of something, and when you do this, you are able to extract more goodness from things.
 A few weeks ago I made a list of all the things I’m grateful for; the small things and the big.
 And then each night I try and say one thing that I am grateful for from the day, the more and more I do this, I realise the impact it has.
 Remembering something you’re thankful for from your day can turn one of those days you’d rather skip by, into something great (or at least, better!).

 “Gratitude will shift you to a higher frequency and you will attract much better things.”